 Disrupting Education?
 Experimental Evidence on Technology-Aided Instruction in India

-Researchers evaluated a version of Mindspark delivered through three stand-alone centers in Delhi, and included 619 students—mostly between grades 6 and 9—from government-run secondary schools in low-income neighborhoods.
-This version of the program provided students with 45 minutes of the CAL software and 45 minutes of instructor-led small group instruction.
+Researchers partnered with Educational Initiatives to test the impact of the Mindspark platform on student test scores in mathematics and Hindi.
+The version of Mindspark evaluated provided students with 45 minutes of the CAL software and 45 minutes of instructor-led small group instruction.
 Children signed up for the program by selecting a 90-minute slot, which included about 15 students and ran six days a week.
-Typically, parents pay INR 200 (US$3) per month to send their children to the program.
+Typically, parents paid INR 200 (USD 3) per month to send their children to the program.

 Among the 619 students recruited for participation, around half were offered a voucher for free attendance at a Mindspark center starting in late 2015.
-During the self-driven learning period, each child was assigned to a computer with software that provided customized activities in math, Hindi and English.
+During the self-driven learning period, each child was assigned to a computer with software that provided customized activities on math, Hindi, and English.
 During the small group instruction, teaching assistants covered core concepts that were not customized to each student’s learning level, and provided time for students to complete homework assignments.
 To measure the impact of the program on student achievement, researchers tested students in math and Hindi at the beginning and end of the program—a gap of about 4.5 months—at the Mindspark centers.

-Center Test Scores: The program improved performance in both math and Hindi across multiple grade levels.
-Students offered a voucher scored 0.36 standard deviations higher in math, improving by twice as much as students in the comparison group.
-Students who received the voucher also scored 0.22 standard deviations higher in Hindi, improving by 2.5 times as much as students in the comparison group.
-Impacts did not vary significantly by level of initial achievement, gender or wealth, implying that the program was equally effective in teaching all students.
-However, the relative impact was much greater for weaker students, since their rate of progress under standard classroom settings was close to zero.
+Independently-collected Test Scores: The program improved performance in both math and Hindi across multiple grade levels.
+Students offered a voucher scored 0.37 standard deviations higher in math, improving by over twice as much as students in the comparison group.
+Students who received the voucher also scored 0.23 standard deviations higher in Hindi, improving by 2.4 times as much as students in the comparison group.
+Impacts did not vary significantly by level of initial achievement, gender, or wealth, implying that the program was equally effective in teaching all students.
+However, the relative impact was much greater for weaker students, since their rate of progress in the comparison group (value-added) was much lower than better-performing students, and not distinguishable from zero.